 At the end of April 2017, Revd.
-Canon Brian McConkey became the vicar for the newly formed united benefice of All hallows, Mitton, St John's Hurst Green and St Wilfrid's, Ribchester.
-Brian will be kept very busy with three parishes to look after and we welcome him and is his wife, Sue and their two daughters, Shannon and Chloe to the parish.
+Canon Brian McConkey became the vicar for the newly formed united benefice of All Hallows, Mitton, St John's Hurst Green and St Wilfrid's, Ribchester.
+Brian is kept very busy with three parishes to look after.
+In July 2018, Revd, Karen Herschell joined him on the clergy team as curate to the three parishes.

 Brian, his wife Sue and their daughters are pictured below, on their arrival in our parishes.